Linell/Wizard/README.md

 ## Wizard

 Wizard is a dorky little game written in CoffeeScript using HTML5 canvas.
+It sucks.

 ### Installation and Compilation